tonbot/meal-finder/README.md

    ```

 2. **Configure API Key**:
-   Create a `.env` file in the root (or use the provided `src/.env.sample` as a template) and add your API Key:
+   Create a `.env` file in the `src/` directory and add your Spoonacular API Key:
    ```
    VITE_SPOONACULAR_API_KEY=your_actual_key_here
    ```
-   *Note: In the current implementation, the API key is placed directly in `RecipeData.mjs`.
-It is recommended to use environment variables for production.*
+   *Note: Using the `VITE_` prefix allows the environment variable to be accessed securely within the frontend code.*

 3. **Start Development Server**:
    ```bash